Jamie95187/BankTechTest/README.md

 ## Class/Method structure

-The account class updates the balance after transactions have been made.
+The account class adds a transaction to the transaction history log.

 | Objects | Methods |
 | --- | --- |
 | Account | deposit |
 | | withdraw |

-The transaction_history class stores the transactions that have been made.
+The transaction_history class stores the transactions that have been made into a log.
+Keeps track of the balance once the log has been updated.

 | Objects | Methods |
 | --- | --- |